hexvel/hexvel/README.md

 <br/>

 <h3>
-    Hi.
-My name is Dilmurod, I do full-stack development on technologies like Python, JavaScript, C#, React.JS, Nest.JS, Vue.JS, Next.JS.
-As UI components I use solutions from shadcn-ui, aceternity, daisy-ui, radix-ui or do everything myself.
-I also use SCSS preprocessor for easy styling.
+    Hi, my name is Dilmurod.
+I am a full-stack developer proficient in technologies such as Python, JavaScript, C#, React.js, Nest.js, Vue.js, and Next.js.
+For UI components, I utilize solutions from shadcn-ui, Aceternity, daisyUI, radix-ui, or I create custom components myself.
+I also use the SCSS preprocessor for streamlined styling.
 </h3>

 <details open>